Genworth Financial, Inc. (GNW) investors to reap big returns again

 Genworth Financial, Inc. (NYSE:GNW) trade information

-Despite being 0% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 12 when the GNW stock price touched $3.65-0 or saw a rise of 0.55%.
-Year-to-date, Genworth Financial, Inc. shares have moved -17.5%, while the 5-day performance has seen it change 5.52%.
-Over the past 30 days, the shares of Genworth Financial, Inc. (NYSE:GNW) have changed -2.16%.
-Short interest in the company has seen 13.71 Million shares shorted with days to cover at 2.45.
+Sporting 3.88% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the GNW stock price touched $3.64-0 or saw a rise of 0.82%.
+Year-to-date, Genworth Financial, Inc. shares have moved -17.95%, while the 5-day performance has seen it change -0.55%.
+Over the past 30 days, the shares of Genworth Financial, Inc. (NYSE:GNW) have changed 10.06%.
+Short interest in the company has seen 13.71 Million shares shorted with days to cover at 2.51.

-Wall Street analysts have a consensus price target for the stock at $3, which means that the shares’ value could jump -17.36% from current levels.
-The projected low price target is $3 while the price target rests at a high of $3.
-In that case, then, we find that the current price level is -17.36% off the targeted high while a plunge would see the stock lose -17.36% from current levels.

 Genworth Financial, Inc. (GNW) estimates and forecasts